coreruleset/go-ftw/README.md

 Most of the tests rely on having access to a logfile to check for success or failure.
 Sometimes that is not possible, for example, when testing cloud services or servers where you don't have access to logfiles and/or logfiles won't have the information you need to decide if the test was good or bad.

 With cloud mode, we move the decision on test failure or success to the HTTP status code received after performing the test.
-The general idea is that you setup your WAF in blocking mode, so anything matching will return a block status (e.g. 403), and if not we expect a 2XX return code.
+The general idea is that you set up your WAF in blocking mode, so anything matching will return a block status (e.g. 403), and if not we expect a 2XX return code.

 An example config file for this is:
 ```